RohanAdwankar/utils/fosum-js/README.md

-# fosom: folder summary tool
+# fosum: folder summary tool

 Tool for summarizing a folder.
 Useful for passing context of a repo to an LLM.